githubacct0/kalos-frontend/test/readme.md

 The structure of folders inside of the test folder should mimic the project's layout as closely as possible.

+Leave tests that have not been touched in a "skipped" state rather than failing (you can do this by just not providing a callback for an it function, or by doing it.skip).
+This keeps the output clean and free from "Not Implemented" errors, and is also the recommended way to handle things by the Mocha team.

 # Style for Imports

 If importing a module, for example Event, try to name it "EventModule" (putting Module after the module name) unless importing from a protobuffer.